Faculty Manual – Section F

 Any leave, with or without salary or expenses, that does not fall under one (1) of the categories found in the other sections of this Manual, shall be designated as a special leave.
 Each case shall be considered on its merits upon recommendation through administrative channels to the President.

 Only the President of the University or his or her representative may make the decision to close the University.
 Announcement of such unscheduled closures will be communicated to the local media by the Executive Director of Public Relations or his or her designee no later than 5:30 A.M., whenever possible.
 Employees are encouraged to tune in a local radio station whenever inclement weather conditions indicate the possibility of closure.

 Academic Faculty, Administrative Professionals, Post-Doctoral Fellows, Veterinary Interns and Clinical Psychology Interns with an appointment of at least half-time (50%) or greater are eligible for Parental Leave.
 An employee who is not in a paid employment status is not eligible for this leave.

 An employee becomes eligible for Parental Leave upon becoming a parent or legal guardian of a child.
 Parental Leave is not available during the period preceding the birth or placement for adoption, even if absences are due to the expected arrival.
 Foster care placement is not included; however, foster care as part of adoption is included.
-Employees may use other types of accrued leave (such as Sick or Annual leave), as applicable, for absences during such periods.
+Employees may use other types of accrued leave (such as Sick Leave or Annual Leave), as applicable, for absences during such periods.
 Only one Parental Leave benefit per employee is available per birth or adoption.
 The number of children born or adopted (e.g., twins) does not increase the amount of the Parental Leave benefit.
-(If both Parents are employees, each is entitled to use his or her Parental Leave benefit for the same event).
+If both Parents are employees, each is entitled to use his or her Parental Leave benefit for the same event.